robbopp/odin-landing-page/README.md

 # odin-landing-page
 A HTML and CSS website for Odin Project's Foundations course
-A simple webpage for practicing CSS and Flexbox skills developed along the course
+A simple landing page for practicing CSS and Flexbox skills developed along the course

+Origami